squid-cache/squid-cache.github.io/DeveloperResources.rst

 }}}

 == Project organization ==

+MergeProcedure explains how to get your feature or improvement accepted into squid.

-ReleaseProcess describes the process and criteria used by the Squid Developers when making new Squid releases.
+ReleaseProcess describes the process and criteria used by the Squid Developers when making new Squid releases from the accepted changes.

 WhoWeAre explains who the people working on the Squid project are.

-MergeProcedure explains how to get your feature or improvement accepted into squid

 == Code Sprints ==